chamaeleonidae/api/docs/apis/imports.md

 ## Show an Import :id=imports-show

-Get information about the this Import which is typically used to track the Import's progress.
+Get information about the this Import which is typically used to track the Import's progress and to know when it finishes.
 Use `stats.rows_count` and `stats.last_row` to give a percentage complete.
-The Import is finished when `stats.last_import_state` is `completed`, at that point `stats.last_import_at` and `stats.last_import_elapsed` will now have a relevant value.
+The Import is finished when `stats.last_import_state` is `completed`, at that point all other `stats` keys will have a relevant values. (i.e. `stats.last_import_at` and `stats.last_import_elapsed`).

 #### HTTP Request